JeffDiasPires/gh-first-action/README.md

 # gh-first-react-action

-This is a simple git workflow example for a react appication.
+This is a simple git workflow example for a react application.